A Summer of Belonging

 Campers should NOT bring food made with peanuts, any food that needs to be heated up, all electronics, toys from home, money and anything of personal value.

 Morning snack, lunch and afternoon snack are provided.
 Children can bring a sack lunch if they choose to.
 Reminder: camp is a peanut free environment.
+Food service starts on week 2, so children must bring a peanut free lunch from home for the first week of camp.

 DROP-OFF

-- Drop-off begins 6:30 am but campers must be dropped off by 8:30 am.
+- Drop-off begins 6:30 am but campers must be dropped off by 9:00 am.

-- If your child is not here by the 8:30 am drop-off time, parents/guardians will be responsible for parking, entering and notifying the front desk of a late drop-off.
+- If your child is not here by the 9:00 am drop-off time, parents/guardians will be responsible for parking, entering and notifying the front desk of a late drop-off.

 - Front desk staff will radio your child’s Unit Head indicating your child has arrived.
 Because groups are involved in their scheduled daily activities it may take longer than anticipated for staff to reach the front desk to sign-in your camper.
 Parent/guardians are expected to stay with the child until the Unit Head arrives at the front desk to sign in your child.